-Here is a simple relaxation breathing meditation to energize your heart.
+Here is a simple breathing meditation for you:

 Heart-focused Breathing adds your heart into your breathing practice.
 You will connect your heart and mind by imagining your breath is flowing into and out of your heart in a rhythmic manner.
 There’s an audio practice on this page you can do.